GingaaBread/GNOStatic/src/essentials/casting.md

 ```

 If a class does not have a casting definition for the required type, the program will not compile.
-If the cast is not allowed, a `CastingException` is thrown.
+If the cast is not allowed, on the other hand, a `CastingException` is thrown.

 _Example Illegal Program_: